Goal: To provide the fundamental concepts of laser damage in optical coatings.

 - Coating design evaluation and techniques for distribution of the electric field can help

-- Absorption and scattering are related to the electric field component
+- Absorption and scattering are associated with the electric field component

-- Shorter pulse with same peak power means more energy in shorter period of time
+- Shorter pulse with same peak power means more energy in a shorter period of time

 - Repetition Rate (Pulse per second, Hz)

 - Constant Wave (CW): temperature effects such as heat building up which leads to no time for dissipation